discentem/blog-content/content/posts/glazier.md

 ### Credits

 - Thank you to Google WinOps for writing Glazier.
 This tool has really captured my imagination.
-- Thank you [@contains_eng](https://twitter.com/contains_eng) for inspiring to write something to help people set up Glazier.
+- Thank you [@contains_eng](https://twitter.com/contains_eng) for inspiring me to write something to help people set up Glazier.
 Sorry it's a few years late :P
 - Thank you [@tseknet](https://github.com/TsekNet) for always answering my questions and always jumping at the chance to improve Glazier's docs.
 You rock!
 I miss working with you buddy.
 - Thank you [@seguraosd](https://twitter.com/seguraosd) for writing the awesome OSDCloud tool.